 Every type of paint sprayer can theoretically be used for any surface, as long as it takes the appropriate type of paint.
 For example, brick surfaces require thick latex paint, which is usually best handled by air/airless sprayers, but an HVLP model with a large enough spray tip can do the same.

 • GPM.
 Gallons per minute, or GPM, is the measure of how much paint your sprayer uses.
 A lower rate of paint consumption is good for small projects, while the opposite is true for larger jobs.

 • Spray tips.
-The size and shape of your sprayer’s tip affects the type of paint or material that you’ll be able to use.
-The largest size they come in is 0.017”, which is suitable for thick latex paints.
-A tip with an adjustable spray pattern is also recommended, since it means you won’t have to turn your sprayer to adjust the paint flow while painting.
+The size and shape of your sprayer’s tip affect the type of paint or material you can use.
+The largest size they come in is 0.017 inches, which is suitable for thick latex paints.
+A tip with an adjustable spray pattern is also recommended since it means you won’t have to turn your sprayer to adjust the paint flow while painting.

 • Pressure power, or PSI.
 Small area projects like cabinets, doors, decks and complex surfaces (like custom-made furniture) benefit from sprayers with low pressure, typically less than 100 PSI (pounds per square inch of pressure).
 This helps avoid spraying excess material on areas where you don’t want it to go.